-The chemical engineering group at ECU is engaged in cutting-edge research in solar energy conversion, environmental nanotechnology, mining and mineral processing, and hydrocarbon synthesis from methane and carbon dioxide.
-While our research activities are contributing to the advance of scientific knowledge in these fields, we are particularly keen to collaborate and undertake projects that are directly beneficial to the industries in Western Australia.
+Staff in the Chemical Engineering Research Group are engaged in cutting-edge research in several important fields, including solar energy conversion, environmental nanotechnology, mining and mineral processing, and hydrocarbon synthesis from methane and carbon dioxide.
+While our research activities are contributing to the advance of scientific knowledge in these fields, we are particularly keen to undertake projects that are directly beneficial to the industries in Western Australia.
 We encourage enquiries from prospective postgraduate students wishing to join our Group.
 We also welcome enquiries from the industry seeking solutions or collaborations.

-The Sun is a clean and sustainable energy resource and has attracted worldwide interest owing to the enormous 120,000 TW outputs annually to our planet without any environmental contaminations.
-Photocatalysis bears the promises for solar energy conversion and utilization, and has demonstrated to be a green, feasible, and powerful technology.
-Our group is studying innovative technologies for integrating photocatalysis, electrocatalysis and photovoltaics to significantly improve the efficiency of solar energy utilization, so that solar fuels, solar cells and solar-assisted environmental remediation can be achieved on the basis of our nano-architecture design for advanced catalyst materials.
+The Sun is a clean and sustainable energy resource and has attracted worldwide interest owing to the enormous120,000 TW outputs annually to our planet without any environmental contaminations.
+Photocatalysis bears the promises for solar energy conversion and utilisation, and has demonstrated to be a green, feasible, and powerful technology.
+Our group is studying innovative technologies for integrating photocatalysis, electrocatalysis and photovoltaics to significantly improve the efficiency of solar energy utilisation, so that solar fuels, solar cells and solar-assisted environmental remediation can be achieved on the basis of our nano-architecture design for advanced catalyst materials.

 We are studying the role of feed particles’ mineralogy, crystal structure and chemical composition on pulp/solution chemistry, surface/interfacial chemistry and particle interactions in various mineral processing operations.
 Our research in this area is making a significant contribution to the understanding of rheological behaviours of aqueous pulps.
 Taking into account the fluctuations in key commodity prices and drastic increase of operation costs in Australia, the need for research in cost-effective and optimized mineral processing will continue in the foreseeable future.
 Our research in this area aims to bring direct benefits to the mineral processing and hydrometallurgical plants in Western Australia.